Sqlite3 for qtquick application

 if you are facing any issue during practice comment out your problem .

-Note : You can find the whole source code on my github.
+`Note :` You can find the whole source code on my [github](https://github.com/cppqtdev/Sqlite3-for-qtquick-application).
 All you need to do before running this example is to create your SQLite database and write the valid path to it in main.cpp.